Behavior Modification Training – Itsaboutdog

 After the food and bell are combined multiple times, the dog will begin to drool at the sound of the bell.
 We refer to this as conditioning.
 The sound of the bell and the sight of food elicit the same reaction.

-The dog has eventually come to associate the meal with the bell after a few instances.
+After a few instances, the dog eventually associates the meal with the bell.
 Positive or negative conditioning is possible.
-For instance, depending on whether the dog enjoys or dislikes guests, the sound of a doorbell can elicit either anxiety or excitement in the dog.
+For example, depending on whether the dog enjoys or dislikes guests, the sound of a doorbell can elicit either anxiety or excitement in the dog.

 Spontaneous Recovery:

 The occurrence of spontaneous recovery is linked to habituation.
-When a dog is exposed to an incident to which it has become habituated again after a prolonged period has passed, the dog may react once more.
+When a dog is exposed to an incident that has become habituated again after a prolonged period, the dog may react again.

 A puppy might bark, for instance, to gain attention.
 The puppy barks louder the more the owner tries to stop it.
-Since it is receiving the attention it desires, it will keep following this pattern.
+It will keep following this pattern since it is receiving the attention it desires.

-Some puppies will find attention rewarding, even if it is “negative.”
+Some puppies find attention rewarding, even if it is “negative.”
 Ignoring the behavior is the greatest way to discourage it.
-If the owner ignores the puppy’s barking continuously, eventually the puppy will cease.
+If the owner continuously ignores the puppy’s barking, the puppy will eventually cease.
 But now and then, the inappropriate behavior returns.
 We refer to this as spontaneous recovery.

 Extinction: